insightslab/insightslab.github.io/_posts/2023-12-05-cml_text-generation-webui-AMP.md

 Text Gen UI is still under development, but it is already a powerful and versatile tool for interacting with LLMs.
 It is free to use and open source, and it is available for download on GitHub.

-Key features and capabilities of this tool, including:
+Key features and capabilities of this tool, include:

 - User-Friendly Interface: Discuss how the tool offers an intuitive and user-friendly web-based interface for interacting with text generation models.
 - Model Selection: Explain how users can select different text generation models, including pre-trained models and custom models.